krishnaji/CICDLabsHOL/README.md

 Now like stage Deploy the the Production.
 Once its done you should see the slots are swapped.
 Visit `http://<WebAppName>.azurewebsites.net` to verify it.

+---
+Edit build defition and enable the Continuous integration trigger.

+![D39.png][39]
+---

+Edit build defition and enable Continuous deployment trigger.

+![D40.png][40]
+---
+Before swapping the Stage with production we need to add an approval.
+So that we can verify that Stage is working fine and only after approval the swap should happen.
+Add post stage deployment condition.
+Approval.
+You will get notification for approval.

+![40.png][41]

 [1]:https://github.com/krishnaji/CICDLabsHOL/blob/master/D1.png
 [2]:https://github.com/krishnaji/CICDLabsHOL/blob/master/D2.png
 [3]:https://github.com/krishnaji/CICDLabsHOL/blob/master/D3.png